sendbird/sendbird-calls-ios/README.md

 ### SDK dependencies

-* [WebRTC framework](https://github.com/sendbird/sendbird-webrtc-ios), which can be integrated by `Swift Package Manager`, `CocoaPods`, or manual set-up.
+* [WebRTC framework](https://github.com/sendbird/sendbird-webrtc-ios), which can be integrated by `Swift Package Manager`, or manual set-up.

 <br />